-Regular attendance by students at school is essential for students to obtain the maximum opportunities from the education program.
+Regular attendance by students at school is essential for students to obtain the maximum opportunities from the educational program.
 Parents and students are encouraged to ensure regular and timely attendance at school.
 Absences from school should whenever possible be minimized.

 Every person residing in the district who has legal or actual charge or control of a child between the ages of six (as of January 1 of the then-current school year) and eighteen years of age shall cause that child to attend school each and every day that school is in session.
-Truancy is being absent from school without parental/guardian knowledge and/or school permission.
-Repeated truancy will not be tolerated by the district.

 Attendance is not mandatory for a child who has reached the age of 6 years of age prior to January 1 of the then current school year, if the child’s parent or guardian has signed and filed with the school district in which the child resides an affidavit stating either: the child is participating in an education program that the parent or guardian believes will prepare the child to enter grade one for the following year; or that the parent or guardian intends for the child to participate in a school which has elected or will elect pursuant to law not to meet accreditation or approval requirements and the parent or guardian intends to provide the Commissioner of Education with a statement pursuant to section 79-1601 (3) on or before the child’s seventh birthday.
-Attendance is also not mandatory for a child who has obtained a high school diploma by meeting statutory graduation requirements; has completed the program of instruction offered by a school which elects pursuant to law not to meet accreditation or approval requirements; or has reached the age of 16 years and has been withdrawn from school in the manner prescribed by law (see Policy 502.08).
+Attendance is also not mandatory for a child who has obtained a high school diploma by meeting statutory graduation requirements; has completed the program of instruction offered by a school that elects pursuant to law not to meet accreditation or approval requirements; or has reached the age of 16 years and has been withdrawn from school in the manner prescribed by law (see Policy 502.08).

 1. Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of any child; and

 2. One or more meetings between the school principal or designee, the student’s parent or guardian or person who has actual charge or control of the student, and the student (when appropriate), if necessary to report and to attempt to address the barriers to attendance, unless the school official has documented the refusal of the parent or guardian to participate in such meetings.
 The result of the meeting or meetings shall be to develop a collaborative plan to reduce barriers identified to improve regular attendance.
-The plan shall consider, but not limited to:
+The plan shall consider, but not be limited to:

 (ii) Educational counseling;

-(iv) Referral to community agencies for economic services;
+(iii) Referral to community agencies for economic services;

-(v) Family or individual counseling; and
+(iv) Family or individual counseling;

 The Superintendent or designee shall report to the Commissioner of Education as directed by the Commissioner regarding the number of and reason for any long-term suspension, expulsion, or excessive absenteeism; or contacting of law enforcement officials (other than law enforcement officials employed by or contracted by the District as a resource officer) by the District relative to a student enrolled in the District.
-A copy shall also be provided to the Learning Community Coordinating Council with a copy of such report on or before the date the report is due to the Commissioner.Legal Reference:

 Legal Reference: